ResearchKernel/Introduction/README.md

 ---------|----------
 Web Development | Website Platform
-Data Science | We use machine learning and deep learning for building Personalised and content based recommendation systems Cloud Platform | We use AWS Cloud for our Development, Staging, Production environments because it's easy to use and fit perfect for our project
+Data Science | We use machine learning and deep learning for building Personalised and content based recommendation systems Cloud Platform | We use AWS Cloud for our Development, Staging, Production environments because it's easy to use and fit for the Data model.

 ### Web Development

-As the name suggest we build the FrontEnd and BackEnd of our website for this project.
-For BackEnd we use node.js and for FrontEnd we use react.js.
-For Database we use ElasticSearch, MySQL and Neo4j graph Database.
+The Front End and Backend Development is being done with a brilliant team of Full Stack Developers.
+For BackEnd, we are utilizing node.js and React.js for Frontend Development.
+For Database we use ElasticSearch, MySQL and Neo4j Graph Database.

 ### Data Science

-We are not bound by any language or Library in data science, but as of now we use python as language and multiple Libraries(NLTK, Spacy, Gensim, Pytorch) for implement NLP, recommendation systems tasks.
-For Distribiting ML systems we use SparkML, and Tensorflow.
+We are not bound by any language or Library in Data Science.
+We are using Python and multiple Libraries(NLTK, Spacy, Gensim, Pytorch) to implement NLP for Recommendation systems Tasks.
+For Distribiting ML systems, we use SparkML and Tensorflow.

 ### Cloud